laytenter/Insider-London/_posts/2013-04-08-zeus-london-street-art.md

 guid: http://www.insider-london.co.uk/?p=4483
 ---

-###### [Alternative London walking tours](http://www.insider-london.co.uk/ "Alternative London walking tours") > [Tour blog](http://www.insider-london.co.uk/blog/ "Insider London walking tour blog") > Street art in a sweet shop

 **It’s an ongoing debate – and it won’t go away.
 Should street artists put their work in galleries?
 Do (some) street artists that decide against such a pursuit get too het up about people wanting to earn a living from it?
 At what stage do you cease to be a street artist?**

-These types of musings are sort of on my mind as I have a day out west, trekking in the sunshine over to the [Graffik Gallery](http://www.graffikgallery.com/ "Graffik Gallery") on Portobello Road to have a look at South London artist [###### [Alternative London walking tours](http://www.insider-london.co.uk/ "Alternative London walking tours") > [Tour blog](http://www.insider-london.co.uk/blog/ "Insider London walking tour blog") > Street art in a sweet shop
+These types of musings are sort of on my mind as I have a day out west, trekking in the sunshine over to the [Graffik Gallery](http://www.graffikgallery.com/ "Graffik Gallery") on Portobello Road.

 **It’s an ongoing debate – and it won’t go away.
 Should street artists put their work in galleries?
 Do (some) street artists that decide against such a pursuit get too het up about people wanting to earn a living from it?
 At what stage do you cease to be a street artist?**